-Connecticut’s brilliant fall foliage season is here!
+Connecticut’s brilliant fall foliage season is upon us!
 Before you get too distracted by the beautiful scenery, pumpkin spiced lattes, and all the other fall activities, let’s take a look at some important maintenance tips to prepare your home for the changing season.

 Fall is a time for springing into action and getting ready for the cold and potentially inclement weather ahead.
-There’s more to preparing for fall than getting the rake outs.
+That being said, there’s more to preparing for fall than getting the rake outs.

 Here are some tips for making your home safer and more energy efficient – and they just might save you a lot of money in the long run: